 Discover Coimbra - Things To Do in Coimbra

 Set along the Mondego river, Coimbra rises on a hill dotted with historical sites.
-The city is home to the oldest university in Portugal as well as several religious monuments that date from the 12th to the 18th century.
+The city is home to the oldest university in Portugal as well as several religious monuments dating from the 12th to the 18th century.

 Among the city’s main attractions is an astonishing Baroque-style library decorated with gilded shelves that hold more than 300,000 volumes.